Skip to main content

 • query execution in the TLS channel.
 This involves the generation of encrypted requests and the decryption of the server response.

 Note all the above TLS actions shall be executed in two-party computation (2PC) protocols between the client and the attestor.
-The design of MPC-TLS protocols relies on a couple of cryptographic primitives, including garbled circuits (GC), oblivious transfer (OT), interactive zero-knowledge proofs(IZK), etc.
+The design of MPC protocols relies on a couple of cryptographic primitives, including garbled circuits (GC), oblivious transfer (OT), interactive zero-knowledge proofs(IZK), etc.

 • IZK: Interactive zero-knowledge proof is a type of zero-knowledge proof, where the prover and verifier interactively communicate with each other.
-Within the MPC-TLS protocol, an IZK protocol is equipped between the attestor (verifier) and the TLS client (prover) in the query execution phase, which will output the verifier's result, i.e., an acceptance or a rejection w.r.t. the prover's statement.
+Within the MPC-model, an IZK protocol is equipped between the attestor (verifier) and the TLS client (prover) in the query execution phase, which will output the verifier's result, i.e., an acceptance or a rejection w.r.t. the prover's statement.
 IZK protocols possess the benefits that succinct NIZKs (zk-STARKs/zk-SNARKs) do not exhibit, e.g., high scalability to very large statements, cheap computation, avoidance of trusted setup, and minimal use of memory.

 The following figure describes a general workflow that how Primus' MPC-model works.